(800) 222 1222

 800-222-1222

-The Washington Poison Center’s Hospital Fair Share program requests individual hospitals and healthcare systems in Washington state make an annual community benefit investment to help fund continued access to poison control services for their institution, as well as poison prevention education and resources within the hospital or healthcare system’s local service area.
+The Washington Poison Center’s Hospital Engagement program, previously Hospital Fair Share, requests individual hospitals and healthcare systems make a community benefit investment to help fund continued access to poison control services, poison prevention education, and resources within the hospital or healthcare system’s local service area.
+We felt Hospital Engagement, which encompasses our relationship as partners in healthcare, was a more appropriate program title as our partners include individual hospitals and healthcare systems in Washington State.

 The Washington Poison Center provides hospitals and healthcare systems with: